What Is Taxable Income and How Does It Affect Your Taxes?

 Where do I find taxable income on my tax return?

 On Form 1040, taxable income is shown on Line 15.
-Specifically, this is the amount used to calculate your federal income tax.
+This is the amount used to calculate your federal income tax.

 Is Social Security income taxable?